DomoApps/domo-developer-portal/docs/Apps/App-Framework/Guides/getting-started-pro-code.md

-# Getting started with the Pro-Code Editor
+# Getting Started with the Pro-Code Editor

 ## Introduction